andysign/smart-contract-bootcamp/README-day-3-exercises.md

 ---

-### Best Practice for Testing Smart Contracts: Testing vs. formal verification
+### Best Practice for Testing Smart Contracts: Testing Vs. Formal Verification

 While testing helps confirm that a contract returns the expected results for some data inputs, it cannot conclusively prove the same for inputs not used during tests.
 Testing a smart contract cannot guarantee "functional correctness", meaning it cannot show that a program behaves as required for all sets of input values and conditions.